Extremadura, Spain: Savoring the Tastes

 The result is an intense smoky flavor favored by chefs around the world and essential to the cuisine of Extremadura and all of Spain.
 Las Hermanas Pimentón De La Vera

 We visited the Las Hermanas Paprika producers in Cuacos de Yuste.
 Breaking with the tradition of a male-dominated industry, it is the only female-owned producer in Spain.

 Alicia Lopez, the granddaughter of the original founder Salvador Lopez, is at the helm.
 Let’s just go ahead and call her the “Princess of Paprika”.

 Every step of the process is done as gently as possible, even the grinders at the factory have to turn slowly to not build up heat and diminish the flavor.
 She has Pimenton in her blood and is bringing their gourmet brand” Las Hermanas” to a world market in spicy, sweet, and bittersweet versions.
 This a foodie pilgrimage if you are lucky enough to be in La vera.

 Tips from the princess: “Never store paprika in glass containers, the light diminishes the color.
 Do not keep it in the refrigerator.
 Use it within 18 months, buy in small amounts and use a lot, it is full of antioxidants”

 Las Palomas Restaurant

 It is hard to beat the view from Las Palomas Restaurant overlooking the Jerte Valley, but lunch was good enough to make me look away.

-Sweet and savory orange salad with cherry jam and paprika, Patatas Revolconas: mashed potatoes with olive oil, garlic, bacon and boat load of paprika.
-Finishing with a platter of amazing grilled goat.
+Sweet and savory orange salad with cherry jam and paprika, Patatas Revolconas: mashed potatoes with olive oil, garlic, bacon, and a boatload of paprika.
+Finishing with a platter of an amazing grilled goat.
 A truly great meal topped off with a shot of Cerza Cherry liquor.

 Hotel Palacio Carvaja Giron